-remove the bottle, take it to a safe area, and "burn-off" the excess pressure with a torch for several minutes.
+remove the bottle, take it to a safe area, and "bleed-off" the excess pressure by opening the valve slightly and closing it when discharge has been sufficient, one to two minutes.

 When disconnecting propane containers, you must turn the acme fitting in a clockwise direction because left-hand threads are utilized.
 When reconnecting, turn connections counterclockwise.
 Connections must be tight, however DO NOT over-tighten.